pythonpanda2/pythonpanda2/README.md

 - :mortar_board: I was awarded a Ph.D. in engineering physics from the Institute for Computational Physics, University of Stuttgart, Germany in 2017.
 During that period, I also served as guest researcher in Ångström Laboratory, Uppsala University, Sweden.
-  - I was researching electronic transport/ quantum information science of nanosensors: (1) quantum tunneling across functionalized gold electrodes for nextgen DNA sequencing (2) 2D materials for gas sensing and DNA sequencing.
+  - I was researching :computer: electronic transport/ quantum information science of nanosensors: (1) quantum tunneling across functionalized gold electrodes for nextgen DNA sequencing (2) 2D materials for gas sensing and DNA sequencing.

 ### Publications 📜